Download Contact (.vcf)

 Stanford University, B.A., philosophy, with distinction, 1973

-Daniel Higgins is a Partner with the Healthcare practice in the San Francisco office.
-His practice focuses on corporate, M&A and finance transactions in the medical sector.
-Known for his practical and direct style, clients often turn to him for strategic and business advice.
-Mr. Higgins has a wealth of experience representing health systems, hospitals, physician groups and integrated provider entities.
+Mr. Higgins' practice combines large-scale corporate, M&A and finance transactions, with a rich component of medical sector regulatory and compliance expertise.
+Known for his practical and direct style, clients often turn to him for strategic consulting advice, which he combines with the technical legal elements.
+Mr. Higgins has a wealth of experience representing health systems, health plans, ambulatory and specialty providers, physician groups and integrated entities.
 He has completed significant healthcare merger, acquisition, divestiture and reorganization transactions, as well as scores of physician integration initiatives throughout the country.

 Mr. Higgins is the published author of numerous articles on corporate, finance and healthcare issues, and a frequent speaker at professional programs and board retreats around the country.